graphcommerce-org/graphcommerce/.changeset/kind-berries-beam.md

 ---
-'@graphcommerce/magento-graphcms': patch
+'@graphcommerce/magento-graphcms': minor
-'@graphcommerce/magento-customer': patch
+'@graphcommerce/magento-customer': minor
-'@graphcommerce/ecommerce-ui': patch
+'@graphcommerce/ecommerce-ui': minor
-'@graphcommerce/magento-cart': patch
+'@graphcommerce/magento-cart': minor
+'@graphcommerce/magento-search': minor
 ---

-Implement validation pattern for password inputs and refactor to reuse PasswordElement
+Created a new `<ValidatedPasswordElement/>` which validates according to Magento's validation groups and implement on all locations.
+Move remaining password fields to `<PasswordElement />`